scopeusc/scope-f19/lesson-5/README.md

 export default Button;
 ```

 Now that we have completed developing the smaller components, we will assemble the app to look more like a calculator.
-Go back to the `Calculator.js` file we created and update the render function accordingly.
-We will add the title of the calculator and the OutputScreen component.
-For our Keypad, we will be using rows of Buttons.
-Thus we need to import the user-defined components CalculatorTitle, OutputScreen, and Button.
-After updating, the file calculator.js will look like the following.
+Go back to the `Calculator.js` file we created and update the render function.
+We will add the `CalculatorTitle`, the `OutputScreen` component, and rows of `Button`s.
+Thus we need to import the necessary components.
+After updating, the file `Calculator.js` will look like the following.

 ```js
 // Imports.